sandhyaparna/Data-Science/Modeling/Model Interpretation.md

   * For tabular data : It is a weighted combination of columns.

 * Support & Contradict Predictions
-  * If a prediction is 1 or 0, Support predictions gives the list of variables that favour either 1 or 0
+  * If a prediction is 1 or 0, Support predictions gives the list of variables that favour either 1 or 0.
+Favors predicted outcome
-  * Contradict predictions are the ones that support opposite of the prediction
+  * Contradict predictions are the ones that support opposite of the prediction.
+Don't favor the predicted outcome

 https://www.analyticsvidhya.com/blog/2017/06/building-trust-in-machine-learning-models/ </br>